protoblock/protoblock.github.io/test.md

 ## Trading Game
-The first utility for Fantasybit is not free DFS, free season-long, or NFL betting with 100% payouts.
+The first utility for Fantasybit is current live.

-** Decentralized Fantasy Forwards Market **
+####Decentralized Fantasy Forwards Market
-Protoblock is a financial market for hedging and speculating on individual players Fantasy Point results, for a single game, rest-of-season, or next season.
+Protoblock is a financial market for hedging and speculating on individual players Fantasy point results.
+Player contracts are available for a single game, rest-of-season, or next season.
 * Solves a real-world problem with a $12 billion-dollar untapped market.
 * Hedge Early Round Draft Picks
 * Short Season-Long Busts